 Dinners are also covered in your coffee machine.
 You may wonder how impossible having some fish cooked in a coffee machine, but a poached salmon can be done with ease.
 Add your seasoned salmon to the coffee pot.
 You may also add a slice of lemon on top.
 Make a brew cycle as usual, then allow the salmon to poach for about 8-10 minutes.
 The opaque and flaky skin will tell you that your poached salmon is ready for dinner.

 A creative alternative to your coffee does not have to be complicated.
 You can steep some loose tea leaves in your coffee press for that well-extracted flavour in your cup.

 11. Make couscous

 There’s nothing your coffee machine can’t handle, so this fluffy grain will effortlessly be cooked in a matter of minutes.
-Just add your couscous in the carafe and add about 1 and ¼ cup of water for every cup of couscous in the reservoir.
+Just add your couscous to the carafe and add about 1 and ¼ cups of water for every cup of couscous in the reservoir.
 Run a few brewing cycles, and you can enjoy a healthier meal in a blink of an eye.

 12. Juice berries

 Your French press can save you time when you want to juice out your berries or any fruit when you’re throwing a cocktail party.
 Just place your berries at the bottom and gently press the plunger to juice them out.
 This is also easier to strain out for seeds.